ceph/ceph/doc/cephfs/fs-volumes.rst

 FS Subvolume groups
 -------------------

-Create a subvolume group using:
+Create a subvolume group by running the following command:

 .. prompt:: bash #